-9 Waiting lists
+6 Waiting lists

-9.1 Where oversubscription occurs for a particular school/academy for the reception or Year 7 annual intake, a waiting list will be maintained ranked in accordance with the oversubscription criteria.
-The waiting list is a 'live' document and there is no priority given based on the date an application is received or a child added to the list.
-Therefore, a child's place on the waiting list may move, up or down, dependent on the movement of other applicants.
-The waiting list will remain open until the last day of the Autumn term following September entry.
-Further detail about the operation of the waiting lists during the annual allocation can be found in the coordinated primary and secondary schemes.

-9.2 For in-year applications, waiting lists will be operated on an annual basis (school year) where oversubscription occurs.
+- 6.1 Where oversubscription occurs, a waiting list will be maintained and ranked in accordance with the oversubscription criteria.
+There is no priority on the waiting list based on the date an application is received/child added to the list.
+The waiting list is 'live', therefore, a child's place on the waiting list may move, up or down, dependent on the movement of other applicants. - The waiting list for the annual allocation of places to the relevant year will remain open until the last day of the Autumn term following September entry. - 6.3 For in-year applications, where oversubscription occurs, waiting lists will be operated in the same way as stated in 6.1 and will close on an annual basis at the end of the school year.

-10 Appeals
+7 Appeals

-- 10.1 Where a school/academy cannot be offered, parents/carers will be advised of the reason for refusal, their right of appeal to an independent appeal panel and how that appeal can be made.
-Parents/carers can appeal for any school/academy where they have been formally refused a place. - 10.2 Parents/carers should be aware that legislation limits infant class sizes to 30 pupils per qualified teacher and, where it is proven that the school would have to take qualifying measures for another child to be admitted, this restricts the grounds upon which an appeal can be upheld.
-Appellants would have to evidence that the decision to refuse a place was one which, in the circumstances, no reasonable admission authority would have made, or that their child would have been offered a place if the admission arrangements had been properly implemented. - 10.3 Parents/carers who re-apply to the same school/academy within the same school year are not typically entitled to a second appeal unless it is evident that there have been a significant and relevant changes of circumstance relating to the new application.
-If this is agreed and the admission authority is still unable to offer a place, a new right of appeal will then be appropriate.
+- 7.1 Where a place cannot be offered, parents/carers will be advised of the reason for refusal, their right of appeal to an independent appeal panel and how that appeal can be made. - 7.2 Parents/carers should be aware that legislation limits infant class sizes to 30 pupils per qualified teacher and, where it is proven that the school would have to take qualifying measures for another child to be admitted, this restricts the grounds upon which an appeal can be upheld.
+Appellants would have to evidence that the decision to refuse a place was one which, in the circumstances, no reasonable admission authority would have made, or that their child would have been offered a place if the admission arrangements had been properly implemented. - 7.3 Parents/carers who re-apply within the same school year are not entitled to a second appeal, unless it is evident there has been a significant and relevant changes of circumstance relating to the applicant child or the school since the first appeal was heard.
+Parents/carers who wish to request a second appeal must make this request in writing to the admission authority detailing the change of circumstance.
+Where the admission authority agree there has been a change of circumstance but are still unable to offer a place, a new right of appeal will then be appropriate.